-- Outdoor Pursuits: Ski trips are organised by the school. - International Exchange-Citizens of the World: Our Year 8 students have a unique opportunity to represent the College, Southland and New Zealand by being selected for the Citizens of the World International Exchange with Meeker Middle School of Tacoma, USA.
-We host American visitors early in the year and our selected "ambassadors" travel to Tacoma in September-October. - Kids Lit: Students compete in this national literacy competition. - Camps: All students are involved in camps at the beginning of the school year which include a wide range of outdoor activities.
+- Outdoor Pursuits: Ski trips are organised by the school. - EPro8 Engineering Challenge: Students develop skills to use engineering techniques to solve complex multi step problems whilst building structures to accomplish set tasks.
+Teams of students compete in a regional competition. - Kids Lit: Students compete in this national literacy competition. - Camps: All students are involved in camps at the beginning of the school year which include a wide range of outdoor activities.
 Year 8 go to Deep Cove and Year 7 to Omaui.

 - Sport and Recreation: All students participate in activities on Friday afternoons.
 Terms 1 and 4 include interclass and house competitions.
-Terms 2 and 3 students choose from a wide range of sports and recreation at both school and out of school venues. - E.I.S.
-Challenge: Year 7 students work in teams to complete a series of challenges.
+Terms 2 and 3 students choose from a wide range of sports and recreation activities at both school and out of school venues. - E.I.S.
+Challenge: A regional competition involving students working in teams to complete a series of challenges.